jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_key_close_brake_pressed
 *********************************************************************************

-So far, the :ref:`truth table` for the car is
+So far, the :ref:`truth table` for the car starter is

 ==============  =================  =================
 key             start button       output